re222dv/Cogito/README.md

 Cogito
 ======

-A web based tool planing and design
+A web based tool for planing and design